microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Microsoft.Graph.Beta.Identity.DirectoryManagement.md

 ### [Get-MgBetaDirectoryRole](Get-MgBetaDirectoryRole.md)
 Retrieve the properties of a directoryRole object.
 You can use both the object ID and template ID of the directoryRole with this API.
-The template ID of a built-in role is immutable and can be seen in the role description on the Azure portal.
+The template ID of a built-in role is immutable and can be seen in the role description on the Microsoft Entra admin center.
 For details, see Role template IDs.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaDirectoryRoleById](Get-MgBetaDirectoryRoleById.md)
 Return the directory objects specified in a list of IDs.
-Some common uses for this function are to:
+Some common uses for this function are to: This API is available in the following national cloud deployments.

 ### [Get-MgBetaDirectoryRoleByRoleTemplateId](Get-MgBetaDirectoryRoleByRoleTemplateId.md)
 Retrieve the properties of a directoryRole object.
 You can use both the object ID and template ID of the directoryRole with this API.
-The template ID of a built-in role is immutable and can be seen in the role description on the Azure portal.
+The template ID of a built-in role is immutable and can be seen in the role description on the Microsoft Entra admin center.
 For details, see Role template IDs.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaDirectoryRoleCount](Get-MgBetaDirectoryRoleCount.md)
 Get the number of the resource